ADHD writers: The four main struggles

 A new project stimulates the brain and feels exciting.
 But once the newness wears off, a writer with ADHD no longer feels that engaged by their writing project.
 At this point, the brain gets bored and tries to get the stimulation somewhere else, with a new project for example.
 Consequently, writers with ADHD often have a ton of unfinished projects.
 This does not have to be a problem.
 In fact, this need for stimulation means that people with ADHD often have extremely specialist knowledge about a wide variety of topics.
 And because of the thousands of hobbies they end up trying, they’ll have an impressive set of skills.

 However, it can become a problem when we’re talking about long-term goals.
 If you want to be a published author, it’s important to finish a writing project.
 For this reason, ADHD writers with ambition can feel angry and exasperated with themselves.
+And this anger and exasparation will keep them from doing their best work (which is why I wrote a post about how self-compassion will make you a better writer).
 What’s more, the pile of unfinished projects can become another stress factor: so much to finish and so little time!
 Which leads us to the second struggle.

 2. Overwhelm